BootsRngr94/Phase-3-Project/README.md

     - *make sure to know genre and platform*
     - you can create new instances of either but each game created must have -title, genre AND platform
+        -Platfrom input is written as: Xbox, Nintendo, Playstation, PC -Remove what ever platform your game is not available on,
+        ex:
+            Halo Infinite
+            Shooter
+            Xbox, Pc

 2 - Delete a game
     -input the title of the game (non case sensitive) you would like to erase from the data base